 Q: Are we allowed to take our boat to the lighthouse?

-A: Boats are not allowed to be tied off at the lighthouse or anchored nearby.
+A: Boats are not allowed to be tied off at the lighthouse or anchored nearby during your stay.
 The lighthouse is located in a navigable channel and overnight anchoring is not allowed.
-If you prefer to arrive by your own boat, transient boat slips are available for rent at the Borden Light Marina- 508-678-7547. (must reserve slips in advance)
+If you prefer to arrive for your stay by your own boat, transient boat slips are available for rent at the Borden Light Marina- 508-678-7547. (must reserve slips in advance)

 Q: Does the lighthouse float and/or sway?

 A: The lighthouse rests firmly and permanently upon the bottom of the bay.
 It does not "rock" or "sway"around with the waves, like a dock or a boat.
 It is as solid as being on land.

 A: You're more than welcome to bring a small cooler.
 Smaller the better, as we will need to carry it up the red ladder you see pictured bottom left .
 Overnight bags, beach style bags with long handles and back packs work best.
 You will need to bring your own ice if desired.